strangerstudios/restrict-with-stripe/readme.txt

 Requires PHP: 5.6
 Stable tag: 0.1

-Integrate with Stripe to sell access to restricted posts, pages, categories, tags, blocks, and more.
+Integrate with Stripe to sell access to restricted posts, pages, categories, and more!

 == Installation ==